 - # of states with legislation in effect: includes total number of states with laws or executive orders targeting advocacy for Palestinian rights currently in effect; resolutions and affirmative legislation are not included.

-For more information about our methodology or to share updates or changes to legislation in your state, contact us at firstname.lastname@example.org.
+Check out this video overview that shows the website’s key features and where to find information and resources about the legislative attack on advocacy for Palestinian freedom in the U.S. For more information about our methodology or to share updates or changes to legislation in your state, contact us at firstname.lastname@example.org.